dimaslanjaka/universal-framework/wp-content/plugins/user-role-editor/readme.txt

 == Changelog =

+= [4.62] 05.05.2022 =
+* Update: Marked as compatible with WordPress 6.0
+* New: It's possible to translate custom role names using [PolyLang](https://wordpress.org/plugins/polylang/) plugin.
+* Update: URE does not sort roles in WordPress dropdown lists.
+In order to sort roles by name return 'name' from 'ure_sort_wp_roles_list' filter.
+* Update: User capabilities view page minor CSS enhancements.
+* Update: Settings->About: "Donate" link was removed.

 = [4.61.2] 01.03.2022 =
 * Update: Marked as compatible with WordPress 5.9.1
 * Fix: "Users->Add New" page - other selected roles were not saved.
 * Update: URE uses WordPress notification styles for own operation result output.

-= [4.61.1] 25.01.2022 =
-* Update: Marked as compatible with WordPress 5.9.
-* Update: PHP 7.3 is marked as required.
-* Update: If installed PHP/WordPress version is lower than required one, script termination ( wp_die() ) was replaced with notice-warning admin notice output.

 File changelog.txt contains the full list of changes.